MORINDA CITRIFOLIA - NONI.|

 This plant has a long history of medicinal applications.

-It is successful used to treat among others: inflammation, swellings, filariasis, elephantiasis, tuberculosis, high blood pressure, diabetes, arthritis, menstrual cramps and conditions of aging.
+It is successfully used to treat among others: inflammation, swellings, filariasis, elephantiasis, tuberculosis, high blood pressure, diabetes, arthritis, menstrual cramps and conditions of aging.
 It has also shown very promising, anti-cancer activity.

-Noni helps in several ways in preventing- and protecting different cardiovascular diseases.
+Noni helps in several ways preventing- and protecting different cardiovascular diseases.

-The fruit is shaped as a potato with pineapple-like spots, gets from green to white as it ripens.
+The fruit is shaped as a potato with pineapple-like spots and it gets from green to white as it ripens.
 It is the most used part of the plant but every other part of it, (seeds, roots, flowers, bark and leaves) can be used medicinally.

-The noni fruit tastes and smells awful and is used only as one feels really ill.
+The ripe noni fruit tastes and smells awful and is used only as one feels really ill.

 The fruit contains morindin, proxeronine and the enzym proxeronase.